jftung/the-pipe-strip/transcripts/first_draft.md

 on top of being without his pipe, or impotent.
 This is a man facing extreme inner turmoil.
 The panels tell that story subconsciously.

-Notic the background wall shading in the first panel points inward toward Jon in the second panel.
+Notice the background wall shading in the first panel points inward toward Jon in the second panel.
 The sharp tapered end of the purple pipe in the third frame also points at Jon in the second panel.
 Inward.
 The eye is drawn to the center panel.
 You can connect these points and draw a triangle across the panels, and